bkavlak/bkavlak/README.md

 I am a self-taught data scientist from business management background.

-- :mag_right: I’m currently working as a data scientist at the [Doktar](https://doktar.com).
+- :mag_right: I’m currently working as a data science engineer at the [UP42](https://up42.com).
-  - :earth_africa: We are mostly working with geospatial data using **remote sensing**.
 - 🧠 I also enjoy **psychology and epistemology** as a research topic.
 - :hand: I am an advocate of **open science** for **equal opportunities**.
 - :computer: I can build data science workflows with **R** or **Python**.